ironhack-labs/lab-passport-roles/README.md

 Create the full auth system to allow users to signup, login and logout on our platform.

 You will need to install all related dependences, as well as to develop both the routes and views, but we already provided 90% of the user schema in the `models/user.model.js` file.
-Extend it to add these potential roles: **'BOSS', 'DEV', 'TA', 'STUDENT', 'GUEST'**, and set 'GUEST' as the default one.
+Extend it to add these potential roles: **'BOSS', 'DEV', 'TA', 'STUDENT'**, and set 'STUDENT' as the default one.

 ## Iteration #2: Allow logged users to see other user's profiles

-Our users want to check other user's profiles.
+Our students want to check other students's profiles.

 **Tasks:**

-- Create a `/users` endpoint listing all current users from the plaform.
+- Create a `/students` endpoint listing all current students from the plaform.
-- Include one `/users/:id` link per user on the list, to render a nice profile page with the info from the `id` matching user.
+- Include one `/students/:id` link per user on the list, to render a nice profile page with the info from the `id` matching students.
 - Prevent access to these routes for any non logged visitor.

 ## Iteration #3: Grant specific privileges to the General Manager

 There will be only one user that will have the **BOSS** role.
-That user should be able not only to access the platform, but to edit or remove any of the current users.
+That user should be able not only to access the platform, but to edit or remove any of the current students.

 **Tasks:**

 - Use Mongo Compass to give a user the **BOSS** role.
-- This user will be able to see a _Delete user_ and _Edit user_ buttons on each user profile.
+- This user will be able to see a _Delete student_ and _Edit student_ buttons on each student profile.
 - Develop the needed routing system and views to archive this two goals.
 - Avoid any other user to see these extra buttons, access the routes or perform any of the related actions.